funteck123/FOP_Tron/README.md

 ### 3.1 Save game functionality (1 mark)

-It would be a great pity if someone couldn’t save their game progress or compare their achievements with others.
-Without these features, players would have to replay the same content repeatedly, and their accomplishments would not be recognized.

 1. To enhance the player experience, implement a save system that records the player’s progress — including level, XP, and achievements — allowing them to continue from where they left off.
 2. The game should prompt players to save before exiting, reminding them to preserve their current state.